Order Matters: Generating Progressive Explanations for Planning Tasks in Human-Robot Teaming

-In particular, we provided the subjects the contingencies that are ordered 1) by our method, (2) by a random order, and (3) by the Manhattan distance relative to the starting location $S$.
-This time, a new set of subjects are recruited who are told that they are the internal agent and must get out of the nuclear plant as soon as they can.
-To create a highly cognitive demanding situation, the subjects are pushed to complete the task within 4 minutes.
-Responses that failed the sanity check question or ran over 4 minutes are not used.
-Again, they are given the contingencies one at a time but this time ordered by different methods.
+In particular, we provided the subjects the contingencies that were ordered by 1) our method, 2) a random order, and 3) the Manhattan distance (of the contingency) relative to the starting location $S$.
+To create a highly cognitive demanding situation, the subjects were pushed to complete the task within 4 minutes.
+Responses that failed the sanity check question or ran over 4 minutes were not used.
 After the task, the subjects were provided the NASA Task Load standard questionnaire (TLX) \cite{nasa} to evaluate the efficiency of the different methods.